 Wimberley Good Neighbor (WGN) is a 100% volunteer-run charity.
 None of your donations pay for salaries, fundraising efforts, office space or a percentage fee off the donated amount like GoFundMe.
 All your dollars go to helping your neighbor in a crisis.

 This charity works closely with the other Wimberley nonprofits to identify neighbors with the greatest need.
+We are 100% transparent, posting anonymously about neighbors in need.
 Donating this way brings a joy of participation and involvement, and you also know specifically how your dollars are spent.
+Grants help us pay for the monthly phone bill, accounting and website fees.

 The costs of living are going up, and more people than ever are struggling with their finances.
 According to a Columbia University study, 8 million Americans have joined the ranks of the poor since last summer, and we see examples right here in Wimberley.
 Generous members of our community have rallied together over social media to aid families in a crisis.
 We are blessed to be a community of kind and generous hearts and hope you find this to be a useful platform created to support the people of Wimberley.